 It’s probably a secondary headache if:

-- It’s the worst headache you ever hard.
+- It’s the worst headache you've ever had.

-- It’s the first headache you ever had.
+- It’s the first headache you've ever had.

 - It came on quickly with no warning.